risticd/Bugtracker-React-Redux/README.md

 2. To view bugs and sort by status and priority: [View And Sort Bugs](http://danielristic.ca/projects/bugtracker/viewbugs) *there is also a link to the homepage where you can add a new bug.

-3. To update or delete a bug, simply click on the edit pencil icon and it will take you to the edit bugs page.
-[Update Or Delete A Bug](http://danielristic.ca/projects/bugtracker/editbugs). *note this page can not be accessed directly without first selecting a bug.
+3. To update or delete a bug, simply click on the edit pencil icon and it will take you to the edit bugs page. *note this page can not be accessed directly without first selecting a bug.

 Please feel free to try it out and see the power of React and Redux! :)